Ring-A-Bell/Ring-A-Bell/README.md

   * Wrote tests that covered every line of code I added.
   * I used MikroORM to implement DTOs, and wrote custom data models.
   * The infrastructure I built acted like an abstraction layer, data normalization layer & API contract.
+* Worked on creating a Typescript NPM package for abstracting API calls
 * Worked directly with the senior software architect of the company
   * The art of _"Getting Unblocked"_ is my greatest strength, he said
 * Conducted a workshop on JWT, AuthZ, & AuthN, for the entire office